September 8 - 14, 2013

 Visits include

-program (cooperative business) and meet with students and directors of this
+(cooperative business) and meet with students and directors of this program.

-(a beautiful medieval town near Mondragon) and meet with students there.
+town near Mondragon) and meet with students there.

 Excursions